Free Pure Flix Trial

 Each year, individuals and families gather to celebrate Jesus’ rising from the dead.
 From church services to religious activities, the commemorations are plentiful.
 Easter egg decorating is just one such activity people do generally before the holiday unfolds.

-But, again — why?
-Why do we celebrate with the traditional Easter egg hunt and Easter egg coloring?
 To begin, eggs themselves tend to signify life.
 And Jesus’ rise from the dead clearly gives mankind eternal life, so the parallels shouldn’t be lost on us.

+It might be hard to definitively nail down the history of Easter egg decorations, but we can surely see the use of eggs more generally throughout history during the time of Easter.
 As it turns out, Easter eggs actually date back to Medieval Europe, though the practice of celebrating with these eggs might not have started with Christians and might have instead been a Pagan practice, according to Time.

 There are different theories about the origin of Easter eggs, but Carole Levin, professor of history and director of the Medieval and Renaissance Studies Program at the University of Nebraska, told the outlet that eggs were part of an Anglo-Saxon festival that celebrated the goddess Eastre.